Petrified Forest National Park in One Day

 Best Things to Do in Petrified Forest National Park

 Petrified Forest National Park has many great hikes, viewpoints, and exhibits that you can visit in one day.
 There is a 28-mile road that takes you through the park from north entrance at the Painted Desert down to to the Rainbow Forest Museum.
-This Petrified Forest National Park One Day Itinerary will guide you through the top sights in the park starting from the north at the Painted Desert down to the south gate.
+Below are the top sights in the park starting from the north at the Painted Desert down to the south gate.
+Spend one day in Petrified Forest National Park driving through the parking and enjoying at variety of walking trails and views.

 Painted Desert Viewpoints and Rim Trail

-The painted desert was the highlight of our day at Petrified Forest National Park.
+If you spend one day in Petrified Forest National Park you must visit the painted desert.
 The Painted Desert is made up of desert badlands with layers of colorful sediment.
 Here you can hike and explore the miles and miles of badlands and petrified wood deposits.
 There are viewpoints such as Tawa Point, Chinde Point, Pintado Point, Nizhoni Point, where you can enjoy views of the Painted Desert without walking too far from the parking lot.
 At Tawa Point you can find the trailhead for the Painted Desert Rim Trail which is one mile roundtrip.
 If you have limited time I recommend skipping this rim trail and hiking down into the Painted Desert instead, as described in the next section.

 Hike into the Painted Desert